n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MailerLite/README.md

 # MailerLite

-[MailerLite](https://www.mailerlite.com/) is an email marketing solution for all types of businesses.
-It provides you with a user-friendly content editor, simplified subscriber management, and campaign reports with the most important statistics.
+[MailerLite](https://www.mailerlite.com/) is an email marketing solution that provides you with a user-friendly content editor, simplified subscriber management, and campaign reports with the most important statistics.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/MailerLite/README.md).